covjson/specification/spec.md

 A CoverageJSON object with the type `"Range"` is a range object.

 - A range object must have a member with the name `"values"` where the value is an array of numbers and nulls where nulls represent missing data.
-- A range object may have two members with the names `"validMin"` and `"validMax"` where the value of each is a number.
+- A range object may have both or none of the `"validMin"` and `"validMax"` members where the value of each is a number.
 The value of `"validMin"` must be equal to or smaller than the minimum value in the `"values"` array, ignoring null.
 The value of `"validMax"` must be equal to or greater than the maximum value in the `"values"` array, ignoring null. `"validMin"` and `"validMax"` may be used by clients as an initial legend extent and should therefore not be too much smaller or greater than the actual extent of all values.
 - If the `"values"` array of a range object does not contain nulls, then for CBOR serializations typed arrays (as in RDFxxxx) should be used for increased space and parsing efficiency.
 - Note that common JSON implementations may use 64-bit floating point numbers as data type for `"values"`, therefore precision has to be taken into account.
 For example, only integers within the extent [-2^32, 2^32] can be accurately represented with 64-bit floating point numbers.